HTTP-RPC/Kilo/README.md

 </item>
 ```

 Nested sequences are also supported.
-For example, given this JSON:
+For example, this JSON:

 ```json
 {